metaplex-foundation/developer-hub/src/pages/core-candy-machine/preparing-assets.md

 #### Self Hosting

 There is also nothing wrong with self hosting your images on metadata either in AWS, Google Cloud, or even your own webserver.
 As long as the data is accessible from it's stored location and doesn't have something like CORS blocking it then you should be good.
-It would be advised to make either a few test Core Assets or small Candy Machine to test self hosted options to make sure the stored data is viewable.
+It would be advised to make either a few test Core Assets or small Core Candy Machine to test self hosted options to make sure the stored data is viewable.

 ### Uploading Files with Umi